Wednesday, March 05, 2025

 Butler's right.
 We're being played.
 A tiny, easy-to-despise minority is being used to establish the notion that it's perfectly okay to give up on one group of people so very unlike ourselves.
 Who'll miss them? --But after them, who next?
 There is always a next.
 Niemöller knew.
 Butler knows.

-Eventually, they'll work they way to me.
+Eventually, they'll work their way to me.
 As one of the very few women in a highly technical field, I spent over a dozen years working for a man who referred to me as an "EEO hire."
 The next level up of management didn't believe me, and told me I needed to work harder at getting along with him.
 Over and over.

 So I pay attention when people start getting singled out not for what they do, but for who they are.
 "But they're sooooo icky."
 Yeah, well, there's plenty ickier in this world.